skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Tools**:
   - **AWS API Gateway (Optional)**: Used to expose models as RESTful APIs, enabling seamless integration with other applications or microservices.
 It’s optional and typically used when you want external applications to interact with your model endpoint.
   - SageMaker Deployment: Models are deployed via Docker images stored in Amazon ECR and deployed to Lambda (for Serverless Inference), EC2, EKS (Elastic Kubernetes Service), or ECS (Elastic Container Service), depending on use cases.
-  - Instance Types: SageMaker uses optimized instance types such as ML.m5, ML.c5, ML.g4, and ML.p3, providing scalable compute and GPU resources to handle inference tasks.
+  - Instance Types:
+    - Inf1: Optimized for cost-effective, high-performance deep learning inference using AWS Inferentia chips.
+    - P4: Powered by NVIDIA A100 GPUs, ideal for large-scale, high-performance inference with very low latency.
+    - G5: Designed for GPU-based workloads, optimized for graphics and machine learning inference with NVIDIA GPUs.
+    - Graviton2 (C6g, M6g): Energy-efficient, ARM-based instances for general-purpose machine learning inference tasks.
   - SageMaker Endpoints: After deployment, models are served via SageMaker Endpoints for real-time inference or batch transform jobs.
   - Bedrock Deployment:
     - AWS Lambda: Often integrated with Bedrock for Bedrock Agents to enable automation in multi-step workflows.